New York City Is the Invisible, Eternal Hero in ‘Morning Sun’

 To underline how un-literally we should see them, in the program these characters are listed as 2 (Brown), 1 (Falco), and 3 (Ireland).

-The unseen and pretty major character is New York itself, and Stephens treats the roiling metropolis—its streets, its hotspots, the way a morning of bright sunlight can make 7th Avenue into a shimmering urban runway—with the precision and passion that all dedicated New Yorkers embrace their city with.
+The unseen and pretty major character is New York itself, and the best of Stephens’ writing treats the roiling metropolis—its streets, its hotspots, the way a morning of bright sunlight can make 7th Avenue into a shimmering urban runway—with the precision and passion that all dedicated New Yorkers embrace their city with.
 It’s a pride, possessiveness, and a singular, all-consuming, forever challenging love affair, and we wouldn’t have it any other way.
 The stage may be dull, but we can absolutely see the colors, shapes, and characters of Manhattan as summoned up by Brown, Falco, and Ireland.

 A secretary at St. Vincent’s, Charley watches AIDS devastate loved ones and the community around her.
 9/11 provides further sorrow, and then there are the secrets and lies around illness, bad relationships, mental illness, familial responsibility, and desire that bubble between the women.
 Morning Sun is mostly a very serious play, and so its moments of offhandedness and zinger wit are much appreciated.
 Just wait for the delicious profanity when Falco’s long-dumped abusive partner appears back on the scene, keen to try and scam his way to creaming off some profits for the suggested sale of the West Village apartment.